apexyash27/Finger-Slasher/README.md

 # Finger Slasher

 **Finger Slasher** is a Python-based Fruit Ninja style game that uses **real-time finger tracking via webcam** to control an on-screen blade and slice flying fruits.
-No mouse or keyboard — just your finger!
+No mouse or keyboard — just your finger :)

 ***